The current ice age

 other pollutants degrade the environment.

-I do not recommend demonising carbon either.
+I do not recommend demonizing carbon either.
 Carbon dioxide is plant fuel.

 CO2.
 Some horticulturists pump CO2 into greenhouses to